2qx/future-bitcoin-cash/packages/app/src/routes/faq/+page.md

 Coupon value are specified in satoshis.
 Each coupon is a single output (unspent transaction output, UTXO).

-To create multiple coupons, many outputs are sent to the coupon contract.
-So one coin (100M sats), can be sent as 100 outputs of 1M sats each to write a hundred coupons.
+Multiple coupons can be creaetd by sending many outputs to a coupon contract.
+So one coin (100M sats), can be sent as 100 outputs of 1M sats each to write a hundred coupons in a single transaction.

-The yield is calculated as the satoshis per amount locked divided by the time remaining to maturity.
+The coupon yield is calculated as the satoshis per amount locked divided by the time remaining to maturity.

 **A satoshi per coin per block is one *spb*.
 20 sbp is approximately 1% APY.**

-### Are coupon rates changing?
+### Are coupon rates increasing?

-Yes.
+Yes, every block.

 While the amount of a coupon to lock can't be changed, the time remaining for a series decreases every block.